vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

 When you learn about shaders for other applications, the shader may have a function like ``main()`` that is run first.
 By contrast, Project Athena has a specific function name that must be called.
 Which function is used depends on which version of the shader you use.

 As shaders were developed, features for them evolved a bit over time.
-As a result, there are several shader versions, and each version has a different call signature.
-Versions 1 and 2 are the oldest, and will still work.
-Versions 3 and 4 are the newest and expose more features.
-Version 4 provided for per-fragment positions, and as it is the most feature complete this documentation will focus on this version.
+As a result, there are several shader versions, and each version has a different call signature. **Versions 1 and 2** are the oldest, and will still work. **Versions 3 and 4** are the newest and expose more features.
+Version 4 provides for per-fragment positions, however it is also the most expensive.
+Therefore it is recommended to use Version 3 if that extra feature from Version 4 is not needed.

 The most basic template for a shader will look something like this example::